The Ascendancy of Baulis Prime

 The secret to their success lay in their intelligence and in their interactive anatomy.
 Their cubic shape allowed them to create dense groupings, like the 27 cubes in a Rubik’s Cube, yet multiplied by however many cubes were needed.
 Because their appendages connected one Baulian to the next, the resulting structure was literally as strong as the sum of its parts.
 It was almost impossible to dislodge a Baulian from a communal cube.

-Their fourteen appendages — retractable at each of the eight corners of a cube and at each of the six points at the centre of each side of a cube — allowed them to pass information and energy quickly in any direction.
+Their fourteen appendages were retractable at each of the eight corners of their cubic bodies and at each of the six points at the centre of each side of the cube.
+This allowed them to pass information and energy quickly in any direction.
 In case of an external threat, energy from the inner cubes could be transferred immediately, as if through an electric current, to the outer cubes.
 Once Baulians learned to harness orange energy, they could instantly erect terawatt electric barriers around the communal cube.
 They could also emit burst of ‘orange fire’ that easily stunned or killed any species foolish enough to attack them.

 Prior to their discovery of orange energy, the Baulians were able to defeat the beasts of The Wide Desert, who resembled raptors or dragons: they had the teeth of a T-Rex and could spit an electromagnetic burst equivalent to a bolt of lightning.
-After this, the Baulians defeated and enslaved The Swamp Monopoly, a confederacy of gigantic crocodiles and 28-sided carnivores who spun their piranha faces to create a whirlpool that sucked in their prey.
+After this, the Baulians defeated and enslaved the Swamp Monopoly, a confederacy of gigantic crocodiles, poisonous dart-spitting pteradactyls, and 28-sided iguanas that spun their piranha faces to create a whirlpool that sucked in their prey.

 The slave creatures of these two primordial enemies were reverse-engineered so that any trace of resentment or independent thought was impossible.
 For millennia these creatures were used as domestic labourers and ammunition drudges.
-They are still used today as accountants and dental assistants.
+They are still used today in outlying planets as accountants and dental assistants.